 Aglaonema commutatum is a rhizomatous, evergreen perennial species that produces large, attractive and distinctly marbled foliage coloured silvery-white and green.
 Originating from Asia and New Guinea, this plant is typically referred to as a Chinese evergreen.
 A small spadix, enclosed in a cream or green spathe, is produced sporadically.
-This species is widely cultivated as a houseplant for its attractive, often variegated foliage in dramatic colours, as well as its ability to survive in low light conditions.
-In Asia, they were thought to bring luck and have been cultivated as ornamental specimens.
-Upon introduction to the Western world in 1885, they have been extensively cultivated, hybridised and selectively bred into a wide variety of cultivars.
+This species is popular as a houseplant for its attractive, often variegated foliage in dramatic colours, as well as its ability to survive in low light conditions.
+In Asia, A. commutatum species were thought to bring luck and have been cultivated as ornamental specimens.
+Since introduction to the Western world in 1885, they have been extensively cultivated, hybridized, and selectively bred into a wide variety of cultivars.